Biographies of the greatest mathematicians are in separate files by birth year:

 Laplace was the preeminent mathematical astronomer, and is often called the "French Newton."
 His masterpiece was Mecanique Celeste which redeveloped and improved Newton's work on planetary motions using calculus.
 While Newton had shown that the two-body gravitation problem led to orbits which were ellipses (or other conic sections), Laplace was more interested in the much more difficult problems involving three or more bodies.
 (Would Jupiter's pull on Saturn eventually propel Saturn into a closer orbit, or was Saturn's orbit stable for eternity?)
 Laplace's equations had the optimistic outcome that the solar system was stable.

 Laplace advanced the nebular hypothesis of solar system origin, and was first to conceive of black holes.
 (He also conceived of multiple galaxies, but this was Lambert's idea first.)
 He explained the so-called secular acceleration of the Moon.
 (Today we know Laplace's theories do not fully explain the Moon's path, nor guarantee orbit stability.)
 His other accomplishments in physics include theories about the speed of sound and surface tension.
+He worked closely with Lavoisier, helping to discover the elemental composition of water, and the natures of combustion, respiration and heat itself.
+Laplace may have been first to note that the laws of mechanics are the same with time's arrow reversed.
 He was noted for his strong belief in determinism, famously replying to Napoleon's question about God with: "I have no need of that hypothesis."